aashish4533/BloomBook/frontend/src/PHASE_3_VISUAL_GUIDE.md

 │        [Buy]  [Rent]  [Resell]  [Announcements]  [About]   │ │                                           ^^^^^^^^^ NEW!     │
 │                                                              │
-│              © 2025 BookOra.
+│              © 2025 BookBloom.
 All rights reserved.           │
 │                                                              │
 │        [Subscribe to our newsletter ___________] [Subscribe]│ │                                                              │